64dB0y/gui_calculator/README.md

 * pip install pyqt5-tools
 * pip install numpy

+OR you can simply prepare your environment with

+pip install -r requirements.txt

 OR if your python environment is Anaconda Execute below command

 * conda update -n base conda